noy2121/Image-Annotation-Tool/README.md

 ## Installation
 Program has been tested with Python 3.8 and PIL 7.2.0.
-The GUI compatible with image file type - jpg, jfif, png.
+The GUI compatible with image file types - jpg, jfif, png.
 ```
 pip install Pillow
 ```